AltGr/opam-wiki/FAQ.md

 ***

+#### I have weird checksums errors, where does it come from ?

+First of all, you should update your repositories (`opam update`).

+If this doesn't work (or if you get the checksum errors while running `opam init`) this comes probably a badly configured proxy caching strategy.
+To clear, your proxy cache you can use `wget --no-cache <remote-file>` and then you can retry.

+If this doesn't work as well, you can bypass the checksum checks using `-no-checksums`.

-### Is there a way to tell OPAM to install from INRIA's SVN repository (either the trunk or a specific branch), and to update on demand?
+#### Is there a way to tell OPAM to install from INRIA's SVN repository (either the trunk or a specific branch), and to update on demand?

 `opam switch 4.01.0dev+trunk` has been added recently, which will grab the latest trunk snapshot.
 To reinstall it and refresh to a newer snapshot, just do `opam switch reinstall 4.01.0dev+trunk`, which will also attempt to recompile any packages you had in there before.